raggedkarma/node-gtfs/README.md

 [![build status](https://secure.travis-ci.org/cobralibre/node-gtfs.png)](http://travis-ci.org/cobralibre/node-gtfs)
 #Node-GTFS

-node-GTFS loads transit data in [GTFS format](https://developers.google.com/transit/) from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it and stores it to a MongoDB database and provides some methods to query for agencies, routes, stops and times.
+node-GTFS loads transit data in [GTFS format](https://developers.google.com/transit/) from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/), unzips it, stores it to a MongoDB database, and provides some methods to query for agencies, routes, stops and times.
 It also has spatial queries to find nearby stops, routes and agencies.

 ##Configuration for loading data

-Before you can use node-GTFS you must specify agencies to download from GTFS Data Exchange.
-You need the dataexchange_id for each agency you want to include from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/) - it is in the URL of each individual transit agency's page.
+Before you can use node-GTFS, you must specify agencies to download from GTFS Data Exchange.
+You need the `dataexchange_id` for each agency you want to include from [GTFS Data Exchange](http://www.gtfs-data-exchange.com/).
+Find it in the URL of each individual transit agency's page.

 A full list of agencies is available via the [GTFS Data Exchange API](http://www.gtfs-data-exchange.com/api/agencies).

-For example, Austin Capital Metro is `capital-metro`, Washington DC is `wmata`.
+For example, Austin Capital Metro is `capital-metro`; Washington DC is `wmata`.

 Add the list of agency keys you'd like to support to config.js as an array called `agencies`

-The mongodb URI is also configured in config.js
+The MongoDB URI is also configured in config.js.

 ###To load data